emc2/ansible-stuff/README.md

 * If a user attempts to connect and *does* possess a ticket, they will not be asked for a password, and the ticket will be forwarded to the new machine.

+### Source Building

+Several options are configured for source building (building world and ports):

+* The `CPUTYPE` variable is set to `native`, causing the compiler to auto-detect and optimize for the local CPU architecture.  *This could be a cause of issues for some use cases!
+Be aware of this!*
+* LibreSSL is set as the OpenSSL port, and ports are configured to build using it as the OpenSSL library.
+* A number of useless system components are disabled in `src.conf`.

 ## Server Configurations

 This section describes the configurations that are deployed to network machines.